midhunkalarikkal/FullDomain/Notes/DSA2.md

 `How is O(1) achieved?`
 - Good hash functions spread keys uniformly across the array.
-- Avoid too many collisions (same index for different keys) by uses seperate chaining and open addressing for resolvong collitions.
+- Avoid too many collisions (same index for different keys) by uses seperate chaining and open addressing for resolving collitions.

 `Complexity Analysis`
 ---------------------